-Bite-sized and gluten-free, these healthier chocolate-coconut baskets are filled with a creamy chocolate and coconut ganache.
-A perfect option for a lighter treat you can enjoy without all of the guilt!
+Bite-sized and gluten-free, these healthy chocolate coconut nests are filled with a creamy chocolate and coconut ganache.
+A perfect option for a lighter treat!

 - 3/4 cup cashews